minyansh7/DisasterResponseProject/README.md

         - In Sublime Text, it can done from the View menu, then Line Endings
     * Add NLTK to requirements.txt.

-13. Next, initialize a git repository with the following commands:
+13. Next, initialize a git repository:
 `git init`
 `git add .`